3 Essential Continuing Education

 Honestly, I am blown away by the knowledge in this group.
 All answers must be backed up with more than just “this is how we do it”, and the members follow strict guidelines to keep the community clean, efficient, and effective.
 The members are high achievers who share their wins and support each other.
 Nobody is afraid to post in fear of getting snarky replies – that doesn’t happen here.

 This group only opens a few times a year so that not all Teresa’s time is spent on marketing, but rather on creating great content and ensuring a good experience.
-The doors are currently closed, but we’ll let you know when they open again, or you can get on a waiting list.
+The doors open again on December 4 and close on December 11, so get in while you can!

 I appreciate you using the affiliate codes and links here if you’re going to sign up for any of these continuing education services.
 They let the businesses know where you heard about them, and they give a small amount back to us for spreading the word.
 There’s no extra cost to you, and in fact, two of these codes actually save you money!
 Feel free to share these links and codes with your colleagues so we can all save, learn, and better serve our patients.